 2. Kassiopi, Corfu Greece

 For my second day in Corfu, I struggled between visiting the coastal towns of Paleokastritsa – a seaside resort nestled between high cliffs, small crescent bays, and caves, overlooked by a historic monastery, versus the seaside village of Kassiopi.
-Kassiopi was more easily reached by public transportation which tilted my decision in that direction.
+Kassiopi can easily be reached by car or by public transportation which tilted my decision in that direction.

-Situated at a small peninsula on the north-east coast of Corfu, the former fishing village has a crystal turquoise beach framed by the picturesque backdrop of Mount Pantokrator.
+Situated at a small peninsula on the north-east coast of Corfu, the former fishing village is one of the prettiest Corfu beaches, with a crystal turquoise beach framed by the picturesque backdrop of Mount Pantokrator.
 The beach is just a block from the town’s square, shops cafes, and bars.

 If you’re interested in reading more of my adventures in the Balkans, check out these articles: